 \subsection{Adaptive Residual Encoder}

 Transformer-based language models produce rich, contextualized embeddings at each layer that have been shown to encode diverse linguistic information~\citep{liu-etal-2019-linguistic,sajjad-etal-2022-analyzing}.
 A major challenge in adapting the \gls{vqvae} encoder to language model embeddings lies in determining the appropriate amount of embedding changes.
 These changes must be sufficient to enable codebook reassignment for effective reconstruction, yet constrained enough to preserve the semantic knowledge encoded in the embeddings.

-We propose an adaptive residual encoder that implements a controlled manipulation of input embedding.
-Rather than completely transforming the input, which destroy valuable linguistic features due to random initialization of encoder parameters, or leaving it unchanged, which would limit concept discovery, we introduce a learnable interpolation mechanism.
-This design respects the information-rich nature of embeddings while enabling targeted refinements for cross-layer concept identification.
+To address this, we propose an adaptive residual encoder that implements controlled manipulation of the input embeddings.
+Rather than completely transforming the input, which would destroy valuable linguistic features due to random initialization of encoder parameters, or leaving it unchanged, which would limit concept discovery, our encoder introduces a learnable interpolation mechanism that respects the information-rich nature of embeddings while enabling targeted refinements for cross-layer reconstruction.